serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/FilterOnlyAttribute.md

 # FilterOnlyAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Indicates that this field should not be shown, and could not be made visible in column selection dialog, but only used for advanced filtering.
+Indicates that this field should not be shown, and cannot be made visible in the column selection dialog, but is only used for advanced filtering.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]